Pedxo/Pedxo-frontend/README.md

 #Pedxo

-This software helps clients to hire and manage their engineers remotely
+Our software helps clients to hire and manage their engineers remotely